Michael W. Ames, PhD, President and Chief Executive Officer

 Emily E. Daniels, Director of Juvenile Justice

-Emily Daniels has over 14 years of experience working with at-risk youth.
+Emily Daniels has 15+ years of experience working with at-risk youth.
 She has extensive experience developing, implementing and maintaining residential programs to meet the individual need of all students.
 She has consistently been recognized as a positive role model for staff and students.
 In 2015, Emily was awarded the H. Betsy Munzer Award for leadership and managerial excellence.
 Prior to joining Robert F. Kennedy Children’s Action Corps in July 2014, Emily served in various roles during an 11-year career at Justice Resource Institute.
 She holds a BS in Psychology with a minor in Sociology.

 John A. Tuell, Executive Director, Robert F. Kennedy National Resource Center for Juvenile Justice